 Merano Terme

-Curative thermal baths of mineral rich waters from the Monte San Vigilio/Vigiljoch mountain source said to have beneficial effect for chronic respiratory diseases and rheumatic joint problems.
-The spa is open 365 days a year, and includes 25 pools indoor and outdoor, saunas as well as other spa and massage treatments.
+It is said that mineral-rich thermal baths with water from the Monte San Vigilio-Vigiljoch mountain can help people with respiratory and rheumatic joint problems.
+The spa is open 365 days a year and includes 25 pools indoor and outdoor, saunas, as well as other spa and massage treatments.
 Merano Terme is near Bolzano in South Tyrol, Italy.

 Fly to Verona